 4. Do You Want a New or Used Car?

-Car dealerships have both new and used cars available for purchase.
-You need to make a decision on whether you want new or used.
+Car dealerships have both new vehicles and used cars available for purchase.
+You need to make a decision on whether you want a new vehicle or used.
 It is important to note that new cars typically lose value once driven off the lot.
 Generally, a car will lose an average of 15% to 20% of its value each year of ownership.

 5. How Will You Pay for the Car?